 Third-party testing and audits of Threema

 Threema is audited regularly.
 This third-party testing by independent security experts covers all aspects of the service’s security.
-At the time of this review in January 2021, the most recent audit was performed in 2020 by Cure53.
+At the time of this review, the most recent audit was performed in 2020 by Cure53.
 What did the auditors have to say?

 Cure53 needs to underline that the overall impression of the code quality and general structure of the project can only be described as unusually solid.